Autogas: Ireland

 Autogas was very popular in Ireland during the early 1980s, and the country had a large and extensive network of refuelling points.
 It proved popular at the time particularly as Ireland was in a deep recession for much of the 1980s.
-However autogas fell out of favor in the late 1990s and 2000s due to unreliable early autogas systems and as the country experienced massive economic growth and unprecedented wealth demand for conversions and autogas subsequently dwindled.
+However autogas fell out of favour in the late 1990s and 2000s due to unreliable early autogas systems and as the country experienced massive economic growth and unprecedented wealth demand for conversions and autogas subsequently dwindled.

 However, as Ireland once again entered economic recession, austerity measures and increased fuel taxation saw the price of traditional Diesel and petrol fuels skyrocket to record highs.
-This has seen a small revival of autogas in Ireland in 2012 with new conversion outlets and refueling points opening again.
+This has seen a small revival of autogas in Ireland in 2012 with new conversion outlets and refuelling points opening again.
 It has been re-introduced to Ireland by the new Polish diaspora living in the country drawing upon their knowledge and expertise from Europe's biggest autogas market.

 There is a much larger market for Autogas in Northern Ireland, due to UK Government supports.
 There are currently 86 LPG outlets on the island of Ireland with 45 in Northern Ireland and 41 in the Republic of Ireland.